brotkrueml/schema/Documentation/Developer/ExtendSchema.rst

 Example
 ~~~~~~~

 To fulfill the signal, you have to create a slot in your custom extension.
-Add the configuration in your ``ext_localconf.php`` file:
+Add the configuration in your :file:`ext_localconf.php` file:

 .. code-block:: php